 Sister Kathleen Matz loves to dance.
 When she was six years old, she heard her father talking on the telephone as he enrolled her in ballet class; the lessons were a reward for Kathy and her sisters.
 Their dad had promised to send them to dancing school if they worked hard and completed their chores, and ever since, dance has been important to her in her personal life and in her ministry.
 It feeds her spirit in a very special way.

-Sister Kathy recalls vividly the day she entered religious life from St. Martin parish in Pittsburgh.
+Sister Kathy recalls vividly the day she entered religious life from St. Martin (now St. Phillip) parish in Pittsburgh.
 "It was Sunday, September 8, 1968, at 3:07 p.m. in Allison Park."
-Her vocation was greatly influenced, perhaps decided, when she went on a weekend retreat at Marycrest Prep School.
-She says, "It was my first exposure to an in-depth spiritual experience, and my eyes were opened to the reality and gift of community, prayer, and religious life."
+Her vocation was deeply influenced by the Sisters of Divine Providence who taught her at Bishop Canevin High School.
+She says, "Their community spirit and dedication to the charism of Divine Providence was evident in all of their endeavors, student involvements and educational sessions.
+The sense of humor and caring shared with me and all students reflected their ability to make God’s Providential love visible."
+Sister Kathy's vocation was perhaps decided when she went on a weekend retreat at Marycrest Prep School.
+She says, "It was my first exposure to an in-depth spiritual experience, and my eyes were opened to the reality and gift of community, prayer and religious life."